When the sun’s out, it’s time to get high. Head for London’s best rooftop bars, roof terraces, open-air bars and sky-high drinking dens.

 Savage Garden, Tower Hill

-Formerly known as SkyLounge, this sky-high terrace recently had a makeover with vibrant interiors drawing a 'cool' crowd.
-It's not in the Tower of London itself, but it's not far off, situated on the 12th floor of the DoubleTree by Hilton Hotel.
+Formerly known as SkyLounge, this sky-high terrace had a makeover with vibrant interiors drawing a 'cool' crowd.
+It's not in the Tower of London itself, though it's not far off, situated on the 12th floor of the DoubleTree by Hilton Hotel.
 And it's actually two terraces, giving you views in pretty much any direction you like.
+The cocktail menu is particularly interesting, with a whole section dedicated to hybrid classics.

 Savage Garden, DoubleTree by Hilton Hotel, 7 Pepys Street, EC3N 4AF